swairshah/voice-agent/README.md

 The Electron app will connect to the locally running server at http://localhost:8000.

+We can change this to use any openport but i wanted to keep it simple.

 ## How it works

-This Electron app connects to a local FastAPI server that uses FastRTC for voice processing.
+This Electron app connects to a local FastAPI server that uses Fastrtc for voice processing.
 The app:

 1. Opens an Electron window pointing to your locally running FastAPI server
-2. Provides a native desktop experience with system tray functionality
-3. Uses the same WebRTC connections and microphone permissions as the web interface
+2. Uses dual communication channels:
+   - WebRTC for real-time audio streaming (microphone input and TTS output)
+   - WebSocket for text communication (chat transcript and session management)
+3. Processes voice through a pipeline of:
+   - Speech-to-Text (STT) to transcribe user input
+   - LLM processing via Claude to generate responses
+   - Text-to-Speech (TTS) to convert responses to audio

+Fastrtc simplifies WebRTC implementation, which is traditionally complex.
+Fastrtc handles all the complex WebRTC setup with a simple `Stream` class that can be mounted on a FastAPI app.
+We get built-in functionality that would otherwise require custom implementation.
+This is done by the `ReplyOnPause`, check out the `main.py` file to see how it works.

+Without Fastrtc, implementing this voice interface would require:
+- Custom WebRTC signaling server implementation
+- Complex peer connection and media stream handling
+- Manual audio processing and turn detection
+- Separate STT/TTS integration

 The server and Electron app run as separate processes, giving you flexibility to:
 - Debug the server independently